-The TRUTH is we can solve a vast majority of the world’s problems with a shift in attitude, energy, and focus.
+The TRUTH is we can solve the vast majority of the world’s problems with a shift in attitude, energy, and focus.
 The question is, are you up to the challenge that life offers?

 What I now know for sure continues to evolve and grow into even more clarity and definitive action and commitment.

 What can you do to be one of the 1% Club that manages to reach the top of the self-actualization hierarchy?

 I cannot change your behavior.
 Following my advice is not an effective way for you to progress through the struggle to become who you are.
 Reading a concept or understanding how transformation can happen is comforting but not enough to sustain your consistent upward progress in the face of setbacks.
 You’ll be saddled with the one step forward, two steps back syndrome.

 Only when you discover for yourself what works will you run toward progress ignoring everything else.
 Discovering what works for you is liberating.
 This is real freedom.

 - Dogma—spinning your wheels implementing other people’s beliefs

 - Wondering if you are on the right track

 - The tides of life (via your emotions) pulling you out to sea or washing you on shore

 This is a journey that involves the longest, most profound relationship you’ll ever have.
 The relationship you have with yourself should be the most coveted, the most treasured.
 Carl Rogers’s Growth Potential Theory posits that integrating our ‘real self’ with our ‘ideal self’ is how we become fully functional (actualized) human beings.